 States With Highest Average Flood Insurance Costs

-The most expensive flood insurance premiums—through the NFIP—were actually in New England, with Rhode Island, Connecticut, Vermont, and Massachusetts taking the top four most expensive spots.
-New York, while not in New England, but still in the Northeast, was the fifth most expensive.
-Mean costs are likely high due to low-lying shores and coastal areas along Long Island and New York City.
+The most expensive flood insurance premiums—through the NFIP—were actually in New England, with Connecticut, Vermont, Rhode Island and Massachusetts taking the top four most expensive spots.
+Pennsylvania, while not in New England, but still in the Northeast, was the fifth most expensive.

 States with the Lowest Average Flood Insurance Costs

-Two states that would be expected to have the highest flood insurance costs, Florida and Texas, are two of the most affordable.
+Three states that would be expected to have the highest flood insurance costs, Florida, Texas and Louisiana, are among the most affordable.
 Costs by state come down to the amount of flood coverage homeowners receive on their policies, which can be, in part, determined by flood zones.
-Based on mean flood insurance costs, Maryland, Utah and North Dakota are also relatively affordable.
+Based on mean flood insurance costs, Maryland and Utah, are also relatively affordable.

 Cost of Private Flood Insurance